g-w1/ezc/README.md

 - To learn a *lot*
 - `ez` should resemble english
 - Use only rust standard library
-- Write a (minimal) working compiler
+- Write a (minimal) working compiler. probably only u64 but maybe arrays
 - Write a (minimal) standard library for `ez` in another language (zig, rust, c, asm, ..)

 ## Instructions

-To run (right now it opens gdb. only works on linux x86_64.
+To run (and open in gdb. only works on linux x86_64.
 To edit input code change `main.rs`): `cargo run -q > out.asm; yasm -g dwarf2 -f elf64 out.asm&&ld out.o -o out && gdb ./out`

 To test: `cargo test`